DanielRazal/Football-History/README.md

 # Football-History

-Welcome to the Football History - a dynamic platform celebrating football's finest through **C# WEB API, Angular, and SQL Server.** Here's what awaits you:
+Welcome to the Football History - a dynamic platform celebrating football's finest through **C# WEB API, Angular, and SQL Server.**\

-**The Football History is a user-friendly website that the greatest football players of all time.
-Here's what you can expect:**
+The Football History is a user-friendly website that the greatest football players of all time.\
+Here's what you can expect:

 **Explore Legends: Discover the top 10 football legends chosen by the creator.
 Get detailed info about their careers, achievements, and more.**